ElZetache/ElZetache/README.md

 <h1 align="center">Welcome to my lands!</h1>
 <h3 align="center">Cybersegurity & Software Engineer</h3>

+Hi! you can call me Zetache, I am working on software development for an ibex35 company in spain.
+I am currently working with cobol/db2 and mainframe on projects in the financial/insurance markets.
-- Software Engineer in my job
+- Software Engineer in my job.
-- Cybersecurity enthusiast in my spare time
+- Cybersecurity enthusiast in my spare time.

 <h3>Some links for you:</h3>